 Vegetables need different nutrients as the growing season progresses.
 For example, cold, wet soil inhibits tender, young roots from absorbing necessary nutrients.
 A fish-based foliar fertilizer bypasses sluggish roots and delivers nutrients straight to leaves.
 Ready-to-spray Alaska All Purpose Fish Fertilizer 2-2-2 provides these benefits in a spray formula that's gentle enough for seedlings.

 Specialty fertilizers target vegetable productivity.
 A blend of fast-acting nutrients and slow-release ingredients fuels fast starts and sustained growth.
-Lilly Miller UltraGreen Tomato & Vegetable Food 5-10-10 combines these benefits to feed vegetables up to six weeks.
+Pennington UltraGreen All Purpose Plant Food 10-10-10 combines these benefits to feed vegetables for up to 4 months.
 Alaska Fish Fertilizer 5-1-1, listed by the Organic Materials Review Institute (OMRI), promotes vegetable vigor and strength throughout the growing season.